hertzmann/hertzmann.github.io/_posts/2023-03-06-open-ended-exploration.md

 |**Very often, the best art and the best research arises from open-ended exploration: when the artist or the researcher starts with an idea without knowing where it will lead.**|

-We often interpret art and research works as though they had been intended all along—often they are presented that way: the artist or research makes a statement or solves a problem they'd intended all along.
-But often the apparent "intentions" came during the work, not before it.
+We often interpret art and research works as though they had been intended all along.
+They are often they are presented that way But often the apparent "intentions" came during the work, not before it.

 Understanding this has been liberating for me when I paint, and I think it's essential to understand when doing research, managing or funding research, and building tools for artists.